madskristensen/PackageInstaller/README.md

 ### Auto completion
-You get full auto completion for all package names available in the Bower, npm, JSPM, TSD, Typings and NuGet registries.
+You get full auto completion for all package names available in the Bower, npm, Yarn, JSPM, TSD, Typings and NuGet registries.

 ![auto completion](art/dialog-names.png)

-Also for version numbers for both NuGet, Bower and npm:
+Also for version numbers for both NuGet, Bower, npm and Yarn:

 ![auto completion](art/dialog-versions.png)